tris-sondon/mini-progs-java/README.rst

 * PlayLa (Plays concert A for 10 seconds)
 * PlayTune (reads a tune from standard input and plays it)
-   - para_elisa.txt: file with the frist few notes of Fur Elise to test program.
+* para_elisa.txt (file with the frist few notes of Fur Elise to test PlayTune)